The Ten Commandments (a.k.a. The Decalogue)

 God, holding false beliefs about God, heresy, pride, "carnal

 delights and joys...praying to saints, angels, or any other

 symbolically: they see it as prohibiting the worship of money,

-status, success, beauty, etc in place of Jehovah.
+status, success, beauty, etc in place of Yahweh.

 any thing that is in heaven above, or that is in the earth beneath, or

 that is in the water under the earth.
 Thou shalt not bow down thyself to

 them, nor serve them: for I the LORD thy God am a jealous God, visiting

 the iniquity of the fathers upon the children unto the third and fourth

 generation of them that hate me.
 And shewing mercy unto thousands of